TommasoTarchi/stocco/README.md

 # stocco

-This is Stocco, final project for the exam Stochastic Modelling and Simulation, part of the MSc in Data Science and Scientific Computing at Uiversity of Trieste/SISSA.
-The aim is that of reproducing the simulations results exposed in the [paper](Zhu-Efficient_simul_population_model_carcinogenesis.pdf) you can find in this repository, and (possibly) extend them.
+This is **stocco**, final project for the exam Stochastic Modelling and Simulation, part of the MSc in Data Science and Scientific Computing at Uiversity of Trieste/SISSA.
+The aim is that of reproducing the simulations results exposed in [this paper](Zhu-Efficient_simul_population_model_carcinogenesis.pdf) and (possibly) extend them.

 ## What you will find in this repository